The Mayor's Office for Economic Opportunity311

 PhotoVoice

-PhotoVoice is a photography program in the Brooklyn neighborhoods of Brownsville and Red Hook giving low-income young adults currently involved in or at risk of involvement with the criminal justice system the opportunity to participate in a "visual dialogue" of self-exploration.
+PhotoVoice is a photography program in the Brooklyn neighborhoods of Brownsville and Red Hook giving low-income young adults currently involved in or at risk of involvement with the criminal legal system the opportunity to participate in a "visual dialogue" of self-exploration.
 Professional photographers engaged students through a series of workshops, field trips, and final exhibits focused on issues relevant to their neighborhoods.
 This program is currently inactive.